 - Contact Conservation staff to schedule an appointment to discuss your project.
 District staff will review and identify project requirements and provide an estimate of charges based on proposed water use for the new development.

 - Meet with District staff to:

-- Get a Conditional Board Will Serve approval for your project.
+- Get Board of Director's Conditional Will Serve approval.

 - Obtain a building permit (or tentative map) from the respective land use planning agency and provide a copy to the District.

 - Purchase remaining 90% of your total offset requirement.